Otegaa/redux-group-project/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/Otegaa/redux-group-project/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a start and share it with your friends.
+If you like this project please give it a star and share it with your friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>